ocaml-flambda/flambda-backend/HACKING.md

 performed here is equivalent to `make ocamlopt` in the upstream distribution: it rebuilds the compiler itself, but doesn't rebuild the stdlib or anything else with the new compiler.
 This target is likely what you want for development of large features in the middle end or backend.
-Rebuild times for this target should be very fast.
+Rebuild times for this target should be very fast.  (`make hacking` can be run directly after `configure`, there is no need to do a full `make` first.)

 The aim is to minimise patches against the upstream compiler (the contents of the ocaml/ subdirectory), but you can configure and build